sanjaylalwani/Generative-AI/Interview Preparation/questions.md

 4. How and why are transformers better than RNN architectures?
 5. What is Hallucination?
 Why Hallucination occurs?
 6. How can you evaluate and mitigate Hallucination?
+7. What is catastrophic forgetting in the context of LLMs?